JWen00/UNSW/COMP6441/skills.md

 ## Technical Skills Gained from Something Awesome:
 Throughout the development of my something awesome project, I have been able to develop a new range of skills.

-* Learning Flask (POST/GET Requests)
+* Flask (POST/GET Requests)
-* Setting up and using SQLite3
+* SQLite3
-* Learning simple Javascript commands and how to work around exisitng XXS checks
+* Simple Javascript commands and how to work around exisitng XXS checks
+* Learnt about flags which you had to flicker off to let the computer know your code is S A F E
+*